 Options: Available in a small and large sizes.

-About: The Goughnuts Tug Toy is a hardy tug that’ll strengthen and condition your pooch’s teeth and body while burning off energy during training.
-Land and water safe, it’s a versatile pick that you can also use for games of fetch.
+About: The Goughnuts MAXX Tug HD is a hardy tug that’ll strengthen and condition your pooch’s teeth and body while burning off energy during training.
+Land and water safe, the Goughnuts tug toy is a versatile pick that you can also use for games of fetch or everyday chewing fun.

-- Figure-8 shape is ideal for maintaining a grip during rounds of tug
+- Figure-8 shape is ideal for maintaining a grip during intense rounds of tug

 - Easy to wipe clean, though it can get a little slobbery during play

 - Backed by a lifetime guarantee from the manufacturer

 Options: Available in three color options: black, red, and orange.

 - Super strong rubber stands up to tug-of-war

 - Has some stretch to it, making rounds of tug more fun for you and your dog